 Joe isn’t a romantic poet, but he at least treats Janie well, getting her nice food and candy.
-He seems to want to spoil her as much as Logan wanted to un-spoil her.
+He seems to want to spoil her as much as Logan wanted to make her work hard.

 When Janie looks at Joe, she’s reminded of white people; he’s slightly portly like them and unafraid of new, strange places.
 So far, Janie’s proud of her new husband.

-They arrive in the highly-anticipated town and find it disappointing, much smaller than they imagined.
+They arrive in the highly anticipated town and find it disappointing.
+It's much smaller than they imagined.
 Joe demands to talk to the mayor.

 A man named Amos Hicks, upon seeing Janie, pretends to be the mayor.
 He thinks Janie is Joe’s daughter, but when he finds out the truth, he drops the façade since he’s definitely not getting anywhere with the pretty, married girl.